Essential safety equipment for your PWC

 Posted by:GJW Direct | Jun 17, 2019

-There are plenty of ways for you to keep yourself safe whilst jet skiing in the UK, the one key rule to stick by is have all the necessary safety equipment.
-Here’s our guide to the PWC safety essentials you need…
+However, don’t be deterred; there are plenty of ways for you to keep yourself safe whilst jet skiing in the UK, the one key rule to always remember is to have the necessary safety equipment with you at all times.

 Kill cords can become damaged over time so it’s vital you always carry a spare.
-We advise checking the wear of your kill cord before every outing and be sure to replace it if necessary.
+We advise checking the wear of your kill cord before every outing and, if you’re in any doubt, be sure to replace it.

-Regardless of whether you’re on your own or not, a form of communication could end up being your lifeline.
-If for any reason you end up on your own in a dangerous situation, you’ll be able to tell someone where you are, directing them where to go in order to find you.
+Whether you’re out enjoying some time on your own or with family and friends, it’s a good idea to have some form of communication with you.
+If for any reason you end up on your own, in a dangerous situation, you’ll be able to tell someone where you are, directing them to your location.

 A pen knife is a great tool to have on you in any emergency, but if you get swept away and caught in netting, you’ll be especially grateful for having a knife to cut yourself free!

-Having all of the correct safety gear is key but there are other checks you can do to ensure you’re safe whilst out on the water, including:
+Having all of the correct safety gear is key but there are other checks you can do to ensure you’re keeping safe.
+Here are a few to follow:

 - Tell someone your plans and download the Safe Trx app

-For a similar reason, always inform someone of where you’re going and when to be expected back - if you’re not back by that specific time, they can head out looking for you.
+Always make sure you inform someone of where you’re going and when you are planning on returning.
+This way, if you’re not back by that specific time, they can head out to look for you.

 - Keep warm and secure

-Being out on the water causes you to lose heat fairly quickly so ensure you’re prepared with a warm hat as well as gloves to give you a firm grip on the handlebars.
-It’s also a good idea to wear shoes that have a strong grip to keep you secure on slippery surfaces.
+Being out on the water causes you to lose heat fairly quickly so ensure you’re prepared with warm clothing - a hat, gloves (for giving you a firm grip on the handlebars) and shoes that are warm, as well as having a good grip to keep you secure on slippery surfaces.

 - Always pre-check weather and current conditions

-Never go out on your PWC without checking the weather and current conditions first, this will enable you to prepare appropriately.
+Never go out on your PWC without checking the weather and current conditions first, this will allow you to prepare appropriately.
 Read more about understanding marine forecasts.

 Sign up to our free digital boat management system and safety equipment reminder service - MyBoat.
 You can set up your boat profiles, submit important documentation, customise reminders and discover the latest boating news.